Post

 • Correction fluids and carbonless copy paper

-• Graphics and craft materials such as glues and adhesives, permanent markers and photographic solutions
+• Graphics and craft materials such as glues and adhesives, permanent markers, and photographic solutions

 • Moth repellents and air fresheners